dgouramanis/TOASTDUINO/README.md

-Version 1.1 is tested, working, beautiful.

-Please contribute to the project by sharing your code.

 Toastduino has I/O pins for connecting LCD screens, rotary encoders, toggle switches, pushbuttons, and analog inputs.

 Pin D2 has an interrupt feature making it perfect for rotary encoders and pushbuttons.